-Fast buildout of mobile networks in the United States lifted Alcatel-Lucent's first quarter sales as the CEO pledged to deliver on a long-promised turnaround of the struggling telecom gear maker.
+Fast buildout of mobile networks in the United States lifted Alcatel-Lucent's

 The momentum is clearly continuing, said Chief Executive Ben Verwaayen in a conference call.
 All businesses contributed to growth, and the Americas were especially strong.